Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 Video audition

-You should offer a free-choice programme of solo piano music (not concerto repertoire) with a minimum of two works, and your video should be in one take.
+You should offer a free-choice programme of solo piano music (not concerto repertoire) with a minimum of two works.
+Video candidates must upload one unedited video of the complete audition programme.
 Your programme should be 30 minutes long for undergraduate candidates, or 40 minutes long for postgraduate candidates.

 Your audition video can include movements rather than complete works (ie a movement of a sonata), and should show a wide diversity of character and style, as well as evidence of technical accomplishment.
 We suggest including music in a classical or Baroque style; a romantic work; and something 20th century or contemporary.